Main club nights

 - Can play doubles badminton with a partner safely, including communicating with them, and safely moving around another player

-- Are able to hold a decent rally with other players, and keep a game going
+- Are able to comfortably hold a rally with other players, including overhead shots like clears

-This is for the safety and enjoyment of both yourself, and all other players at the club.
+This is for the safety and enjoyment of both yourself, and other players at the club.

-You may also benefit from some one-to-one coaching, which can quickly improve your skills.
-You can find and contact a local coach on the Badminton England website.
+- Seek some one-to-one coaching, which can quickly improve your skills.
+You can find and contact a local coach via the Badminton England website.